smartcontractkit/ccip-starter-kit-hardhat/README.md

 2. Open Metamask and fund your contract with Native tokens.
 For example, if you want to send a message from Ethereum Sepolia to Polygon Amoy, you can send 0.1 Sepolia ETH to your contract.

-3. Open Metamask and fund your contract with LINK tokens.
+3. Open Metamask and fund your contract with Sepolia CCIP-BnM tokens.
 For example, if you want to send a message from Ethereum Sepolia to Polygon Amoy, you can send 0.0000000000000001 Sepolia CCIP-BnM to your contract.

 4. Deploy the [`ProgrammableTokenTransfers.sol`](./contracts/ProgrammableTokenTransfers.sol) smart contract to the **destination blockchain**: